lagschwein/OpenType/README.md

 🚧 OpenType is currently a WIP

 OpenType is a minimalist typing test with ai generated tests.
-It takes alot of inspiration from [monkeytype](https://monkeytype.com).
+It takes a lot of inspiration from [monkeytype](https://monkeytype.com).

 Currently it is very slow and uses webgpu to accelerate the typing test generation.
 So, user experience will vary depending on hardware.